hualinh1012/backend-interview-account-transfer/README.md

 However, you're free to introduce new modules, packages, classes, methods and/or override existing ones.

 # Task 1
-Let's assume one of your colleagues was given a task to provide implementation for `AccountService.clear`, `AccountService.createAccount` and `AccountService.getAccount` methods.
-In particular, it was required to do so in the most efficient way possible.
+The following methods are already implemented:
+`AccountService.clear`, `AccountService.createAccount` and `AccountService.getAccount`.

+**Goal:**
-**Goal:** Please, perform code review and change implementation accordingly.
+1. Please, perform code **TEST/REVIEW** and change implementation accordingly.

-**Hint:** Consider performance of `AccountService.getAccount` method.
+2. Improve the performance for `AccountService.getAccount`.

 # Task 2
 We want to start expanding our business logic, and for now most important feature is to allow money transfers between accounts.

 **Goal:** Implement `AccountService.transfer`

 **Hint:** Assume we're in a single-threaded environment

 # Task 3
-Assume that transfers now can go from different client applications and threads.
-Please, rework your implementation of single-threaded `AccountService.transfer` to work in the multi-threaded environment

-**Goal:** Have money transfer between accounts working in concurrent environment

-**Note:** You can safely assume that `AccountService` is the only place where accounts are accessed

-# Task 4
 Create a REST service for `transfer` method.
 It should still operate with accounts in-memory

 **Goal:** Have money transfer between accounts accessible to the outside world